Top Biden Donors Bailed Out by Trump's Coronavirus Relief Program

 While Joe Biden has been criticizing President Donald Trump’s response to the coronavirus pandemic, some of the presumptive Democrat nominee’s top donors have been bailed out by the administration’s Paycheck Protection Program (PPP).

-Funding disbursement data for the program unveiled on Monday by Treasury Department Mnuchin indicates that a number of individuals that have bankrolled Biden’s campaign have also benefited from PPP loans in recent months.
+Funding disbursement data for the program unveiled on Monday by Treasury Secretary Steve Mnuchin indicates that a number of individuals who have bankrolled Biden’s campaign have also benefited from PPP loans in recent months.

 One of the biggest recipients has been a Delaware-based real estate developer, the Buccini/Pollin Group (BPG).
 The firm develops and operates commercial and residential properties, including more than 40 hotels nationwide.
-It has been a large contributor not only to Biden’s official campaign, but alsoto a Super PAC formed to aid his White House ambitions.
+It has been a large contributor not only to Biden’s official campaign, but also to a super PAC formed to aid his White House ambitions.

-Federal Election Commission records denote that one of the companies in BPG’s portfolio of subsidiaries, BPG Real Estate Services, LLC., donated $100,000 to Unite the Country, a pro-Biden Super PAC, on December 30, 2019.
+Federal Election Commission records denote that one of the companies in BPG’s portfolio of subsidiaries, BPG Real Estate Services, LLC., donated $100,000 to Unite the Country, a pro-Biden super PAC, on December 30, 2019.
 The contribution came on the same day that BPG’s three principal partners, Robert and Christoper Buccini and David Pollen, each donated around $33,333 to the PAC.
 At the time of the donations, Unite the Country was gearing up to bolster the former vice president’s position in Iowa, ahead of the state’s first in the nation Democrat caucus.

 Robert Buccini, as well as another employee of the firm, also donated to Biden’s presidential campaign, with Buccini maxing out to the campaign in two installments of $2,800 each.
 The last installment came on April 29 of this year, the same month that BPG received its PPP loans.

-Like many companies in the real estate and hospitality industries, BPG appears to have been hit particularly hard by the outbreak of the COVID19 pandemic.
-The company, through its subsidiaries, has applied and been awarded millions from the PPP fund.
+Like many companies in the real estate and hospitality industries, BPG appears to have been hit particularly hard by the outbreak of the COVID-19 pandemic.
+The company, through its subsidiaries, has applied and been awarded millions from the PPP fund since the outbreak began.

 BPG Real Estate Services, in particular, was given a loan ranging between one and two million dollars from the program on April 3.
 That same day, another subsidiary, BPG Construction, LLC., was also awarded a loan ranging from one to two million dollars.
 A further PPP loan for between $350,000 and $1 million was awarded to BPG Office Associates, LLC., on April 8.